JeinKh/bose-pet-project/README.md

 The site also

--describes sound quality and various noise reduction modes;
+- describes sound quality and various noise reduction modes;

--information about Bose AR technology, an augmented reality audio platform
+- information about Bose AR technology, an augmented reality audio platform

 - describes the guarantees the company provides, including a 90-day money-back guarantee and a one-year product warranty